adriesse/pvpltools-python/README.md

 Latest news
 -----------

-2020-11-27: Six models and a model fitting function are now available.
+2020-11-27: Six models and a model fitting function are now available, and the example code is coming along nicely too

-2020-11-26: Work in progress on PV module efficiency models and examples

 Contents
 --------